-Figure 5.19: TSS concentrations and velocity field from a straight channel simulation including propeller momentum effects.
+Figure 6.19: TSS concentrations and velocity field from a straight channel simulation including propeller momentum effects.

-5.4.2 San Diego Bay Tugboat Test Site
+6.4.2 San Diego Bay Tugboat Test Site

-The second demonstration model was developed based on the San Diego Bay tugboat model we used for the validation of near-bed velocity, bottom shear stress, and erosion depth.
-The specified model domain, bathymetry, hydrodynamic conditions, and sediment bed configurations were the same as described in Section 5.2.
-For the propeller wash simulation, the model also used the same tugboat and sub-grid configurations presented in Section 5.2, but this demonstration evaluated tugboat Tractor C-14 operating on an approximately circular path around the model domain at 105 rpm for two hours (12:00 to 14:00 on July 19th, 2012).
+The second demonstration model was developed based on the San Diego Bay tugboat model used for the validation of near-bed velocity, bottom shear stress, and erosion depth (see Section 6.2).
+The specified model domain, bathymetry, hydrodynamic conditions, sediment bed configurations, and tugboat characteristics were the same as described in Section 6.2.
+However, for the propeller wash simulation, this demonstration evaluated tugboat Tractor C-14 operating on an approximately circular path around the model domain at 105 rpm for two hours (12:00 to 14:00 PDT on July 19th, 2012).

-Figures 5.20 presents the model results for the velocity field and TSS concentrations at 13:52 (near the end of the simulation), comparing two situations: when the model excluded (left panel) vs. included (right panel) the propeller momentum effects for the hydrodynamic flow field computation.
+Figures 6.20 presents the model results for the velocity field and TSS concentrations at 13:52 (near the end of the simulation), comparing two situations: when the model excluded (left panel) vs. included (right panel) the propeller momentum effects for the hydrodynamic flow field computation.
 In each panel, a black line shows the ship path during the two-hour simulation.
-Gray vector arrows represent the magnitude and direction of the depth-averaged flow velocity, and a color ramp displays the depth-averaged TSS concentrations (in mg/l).
+Gray vector arrows represent the magnitude and direction of the depth-averaged flow velocity, and a color ramp displays the depth-averaged TSS concentrations (in mg/L).

-In Figure 5.20, both velocity distributions and TSS concentrations were significantly different between the two simulations.
+In Figure 6.20, both velocity distributions and TSS concentrations were significantly different between the two simulations.
 When the model ignored the propeller momentum effects (left panel), the flow velocities were negligible, since the flow field only represented the background tidal currents, and the TSS concentrations of the resuspended sediments were distributed along the ship's path.
 As the resuspended sediments in the path behind the tugboat were redeposited to the sediment bed, the TSS concentrations in the water column decreased over time.
 On the other hand, when the propeller momentum effects were simulated (right panel), the model predicted high-velocity magnitudes behind the tugboat, reflecting the flow direction due to the propeller movement.
 Consequently, the resuspended sediments were transported more actively, presenting more mixing and dispersion of the TSS concentrations behind the tugboat.
-Additionally, this simulation shows eddies at the southeast and north sides of the model domain, where the areas were restricted by the bank and pier structures.
+Additionally, this simulation shows eddies at the southeast and north sides of the model domain (manifested as higher TSS concentrations), where the areas were restricted by the bank and pier structures.
 Moreover, the TSS concentration distributions indicate that the simulated eddies also notably influenced the movement of the resuspended sediments.
-These results would also support EFDC+'s modeling ability to predict the process of the propeller wash-induced currents conveying the resuspended sediments further, which might represent a meaningful sediment load to adjacent areas.
+These results would also support the EFDC+ propeller wash module's ability to predict the process of the propeller wash-induced currents conveying the resuspended sediments further, which might represent a meaningful sediment load to adjacent areas.